-Q: Do filtering face-piece respirators (FFRs) not approved by the National Institutes of Occupational Safety and Health (NIOSH), provide the same protection as NIOSH-approved respirators?
+Q: Do filtering face-piece respirators (FFRs) not approved by the National Institute for Occupational Safety and Health (NIOSH) provide similar protection as NIOSH-approved respirators?

-A: As mentioned in CDC's strategies for optimizing respirator supply, certain other countries approve respirators according to these standards.
-These devices are evaluated using methods similar to those used by NIOSH and are still expected to provide adequate protection for healthcare personnel, given shortages of FFRs resulting from the COVID-19 pandemic.
+A: As mentioned in CDC's strategies for optimizing respirator supply, certain other countries approve respirators according to country-specific standards.
+Non-NIOSH-approved FFRs that are authorized for emergency use by FDA are evaluated using methods similar to those used by NIOSH and are expected to provide similar protection for healthcare personnel when used in healthcare settings.
 Under these circumstances, the FDA believes these devices may serve as suitable alternatives for personal respiratory protection during this period of shortage caused by the COVID-19 pandemic.
 In addition, the CDC’s National Personal Protective Technology Laboratory (NPPTL) has posted on its website Respirator Assessments to Support the COVID-19 Response.

 Q: What Emergency Use Authorizations (EUAs) are available for Non-NIOSH Approved Respirators?

-A: There are two EUAs available for Non-NIOSH respirators:
+A: There are two EUAs available for Non-NIOSH-approved respirators: